Why Is My Vacuum Smoking? 5 Causes, Safety Tips & How to Stop It Fast

 If the belt or brush roll is damaged, it’s best to replace it.
 Check the user manual for replacement instructions.
 Narwal vacuums are designed to reduce wear on these parts, but regular inspection and timely replacements help maintain performance.

-Clean the Motor and Filter
+Clean the Filters and Vents

 A blocked motor or filter may cause it to overheat.
 Follow the manufacturer’s guidelines to clean your vacuum filter.
 With Narwal vacuums, the self-cleaning filter system keeps the motor and filter in good condition, reducing the need for manual cleaning.